Overview of our Ministries

 The multimedia ministry is continually looking for people to fill a variety of “behind the scenes” positions that are critical for the presentation of God’s Word.
 An invitation is extended to all that are called of God and would like to serve in this exciting ministry.

-United A.M.E. church has a vibrant and diverse music ministry, from hymns to contemporary music.
+United A.M.E.
+Church has a vibrant and diverse music ministry, from hymns to contemporary music.

 Sanctuary Choir - Tuesday, 6 pm

-Mighty Men - Wednesday, 6 pm
+Mighty Men - TBD

 New Members Class